Multimodal sampling via Schr\"odinger-F\"ollmer samplers with temperatures: Schr odinger-F ollmer samplers with temperatures

 \end{thm} Its proof is deferred to Section \ref{SFS-W2-section:Proof of Theorem}.
-As a direct consequence, we obtain the following result regarding the required { number of evaluations of the drift $f_{\beta}$ and the number of Brownian increments}, whose proof is easy and thus omitted. \begin{prop} Let Assumptions \ref{SFS-W2-ass:absolutely-continuous-distribution}, \ref{SFS-W2-ass:g-nabla-g-lip} and \ref{SFS-W2-ass:f-in-C^2} hold.
+As a direct consequence, we obtain the following result, whose proof is easy and thus omitted. \begin{prop} Let Assumptions \ref{SFS-W2-ass:absolutely-continuous-distribution}, \ref{SFS-W2-ass:g-nabla-g-lip} and \ref{SFS-W2-ass:f-in-C^2} hold.
 To achieve a given precision level $\epsilon>0$ in the $L^2$-Wasserstein distance, a required number of { evaluations of the drift $f_{\beta}$ and the number of Brownian increments} of the SFS algorithm \eqref{SFS-W2-eq:Euler-scheme-no-mc} is of order { $\mathcal{O}\left(\frac{d}{\epsilon}\right)$.} \end{prop} Compared to \cite[Theorem III.1]{MRjiao}, our refined error analysis guarantees an enhanced convergence rate of order one with respect to the time step-size $h>0$, but at the cost of an increasing dimension dependence that scales linearly with $d$.
-This also happened in the non-asymptotic error analysis of LMC (see, e.g., \cite{DA2017,DAKA2019,DAME2019,mou2022improved}). { In Table \ref{tab:comparison-1}, we compare our results with those in \cite{MRjiao}, in terms of the error bounds, the total number of evaluations of the drift $f_{\beta}$ and the number of Brownian increments required to achieve a given precision level $\epsilon>0$ in $\mathcal{W}_2$-distance.
+This also happened in the non-asymptotic error analysis of LMC (see, e.g., \cite{DA2017,DAKA2019,DAME2019,mou2022improved}). {In Table \ref{tab:comparison-1}, we compare our results with those in \cite{MRjiao}, in terms of the error bounds, the total number of evaluations of the drift $f_{\beta}$ and the number of Brownian increments required to achieve a given precision level $\epsilon>0$ in the $L^2$-Wasserstein distance.
 Evidently, the computational cost of the new sampler is significantly reduced.}

 Next, we give examples when the drift has a known closed-form and can be exactly calculated.

 \textbf{Examples with exact drift: Gaussian mixture distributions.}

 As validated in \cite{MRjiao}, in the case of Gaussian mixture distributions \cite{LLMW2021},